PacurariuIM/aws-bootcamp-cruddur-2023/journal/week1.md

 npm i
 ```
 ***
-Pro tip: After creating the `docker-compose.yml` file (a few steps later) , we can add for the backend-flask the following volume:
+Pro tip(credits to user `elam#3674`): After creating the `docker-compose.yml` file (a few steps later) , we can add for the backend-flask the following volume:
 ```bash
 - /frontend-react-js/node_modules
 ```